LSENS-BMI-EPFL/behavior_control/README.md

 - `response_window`: duration of response window
 - `wh_reward`: boolean if whisker trials were rewarded by default
 - `aud_reward`: idem for auditory trials
+- `mouse_weight_before`: weight of mouse before session
 - etc.

-2. **Trial information:** `results.txt`: trial-based file, appended after each trial during the session.
-This file is converted into a `result.csv` after stopping the session.
-These files contain trial-wide parameters, such as:
+2. **Trial information:** `results.csv: trial-based file, appended after each trial during the session.
+This file contains trial-wide parameters, such as:
 - `trial_number`: index of trial
 - `trial_time`: time of trial, relative to session start, in seconds (MATLAB tic/toc)
 - `is_stim`: boolean, if trial is a stimulus trial